Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions: Introduction

-We begin with \citet{jasin2012re}, who establish a constant $O(1)$ regret under \textit{both} the small-$N$ and non-degeneracy assumptions.
-For NRM literature pre-dating 2012, we refer to the exegesis in \citet{bumpensanti2020re}.

-\textbf{NRM with small-$N$.} \citet{bumpensanti2020re} and \citet{vera2021bayesian} were the first to establish $O(1)$ regret for a general NRM problem without any non-degeneracy assumptions.
-We note that \citet{arlotto2019uniformly} first established $O(1)$ regret in the \textit{multi-secretary}\footnote{Not to be confused with the use of ``secretary'' to describe a random arrival order \citep[see e.g.][]{esfandiari2017prophet}.} special case, where all queries demand one unit of a single resource (i.e. $\tba_t=(1)$ w.p.~1).
-These are all surprising results, in that given a fixed discrete distribution for $(\tr_t,\tba_t)$, the regret is upper-bounded by an absolute numerical constant, regardless of how long a time horizon $T$ and how large the resource capacities there are over which regret can be incurred.
-The intuition is that the further out $t$ is from the end, the harder it is to incur regret, due to the concentration properties of IID draws from a discrete distribution.
-The total of expected regret over time steps $t=1,2,\ldots$ then turns out to be a convergent sum.
+\textbf{NRM with small-$N$.} \citet{jasin2012re} initially establish a constant $O(1)$ regret under \textit{both} the small-$N$ and non-degeneracy assumptions. \citet{bumpensanti2020re} and \citet{vera2021bayesian} were the first to establish $O(1)$ regret for a general NRM problem without any non-degeneracy assumptions.
+We note that \citet{arlotto2019uniformly} first established $O(1)$ regret in the \textit{multi-secretary} special case, where all queries demand one unit of a single resource (i.e. $\tba_t=(1)$ w.p.~1).
+These are all surprising results, in that given a fixed discrete distribution for $(\tr_t,\tba_t)$, the regret is upper-bounded by an absolute numerical constant, regardless of how long a time horizon $T$ (and correspondingly large resource capacities) over which regret can be incurred.

 \textbf{Multi-secretary with general distributions.} A caveat to the aforementioned analysis is that the $O(1)$ constant depends on $N$, and $N$ can be $\infty$, e.g.\ for continuous distributions.
 To understand continuous distributions better, \citet{bray2019does} studies the example of $\tr_t$ being drawn uniformly from [0,1] in the multi-secretary special case.
-He establishes an upper bound on regret that grows logarithmically with $T$, and importantly, shows this regret rate of $\Theta(\log T)$ to be \textit{tight}---that is, a constant regret is no longer possible.
+Both \citet{lueker1998average} and \citet{bray2019does} establish an upper bound on regret that grows logarithmically with $T$, and importantly, show this regret rate of $\Theta(\log T)$ to be \textit{tight}---that is, a constant regret is no longer possible.
 Recently, \citet{besbes2022multisecretary} make further progress on the multi-secretary problem by establishing a notion of complexity for general distributions, which affects regret.
-A corollary relevant to us is that if the reward distribution is supported on an interval (or many disjoint intervals), over which it has a density that is lower-bounded by a positive constant, then $O(\log^2 T)$ regret can be achieved.